 During Phase 1, all level 1 and level two students visited the Virginia Air & Space Center November-December 2016 to explore the Math Alive! traveling exhibit.
 This exhibit showed students why math is important and explored how math is behind what kids love the most—video games, sports, fashion, music, robotics, and more.
 During their trip, the students also saw an IMAX education film.

 STEM 360 Saturdays and VASC Ambassadorship

-All student in level 1 and level 2 have been enrolled in the STEM 360 Ambassador Program.
-This program offers VASC membership benefits to the student and up to five family memebrs and encourages the student to visit VASC on their own.
-VASC holds STEM Saturday on the first and third Saturdays (Delete) of the month and actively encourages STEM 360 students to take advantage of the opportunity for out-of-school time learning.
+All students in level 1 and level 2 have been enrolled in the STEM 360 Ambassador Program.
+This program offers VASC membership benefits to the student and up to five family members and encourages the student to visit VASC on their own.
+VASC holds STEM Saturday on the first and third Saturdays of the month and actively encourages STEM 360 students to take advantage of the opportunity for out-of-school time learning.

 iFLY Virginia Beach